Google Go crosses 500M installs on Play Store

-New Delhi, March 17 (IANS) Google Go has crossed the 500 million download mark on the Play Store, indicating the brisk sale of Android Go devices over the past four years.
+New Delhi: Google Go has crossed the 500 million download mark on the Play Store, indicating the brisk sale of Android Go devices over the past four years.

 Google Go is a trimmed-down version of the Google app that you get pre-installed on any Android phone.